-The connection frame can take up to four times two HD connectors EP-8360, and qualified SAI cables[†] with a cross-section from 0.14 to 0.35 mm2 can be connected to each connector via insulation displacement contact (IDC).
-Refer to Section 7.4, Wiring.
+The connection frame can take up to four times two HD connectors EP-8360, and qualified SAI cables with a cross-section from 0.14 to 0.35 mm can be connected to each connector via insulation displacement contact (IDC).
+Refer to (refer to Section 7.4, Wiring).